STUART LEAVENWORTH

 Email: stuleavenworth@gmail.com

 National correspondent.
-I primarily cover climate change, energy, infrastructure, public lands and other stories of interest to our readers in the western United States.
+I covered Trump’s first term in office and his administration’s actions on climate change, energy, infrastructure, public lands and other stories of interest to the western United States.

 Freelance reporter, Beijing Jan.
 2016 – Oct.
 2016